pocomane/brewed-in-the-apocalypse/bita.md

 the scenarist to take a decision and reveal it.
 In fact, when the answer has been given, it become absolutely true in the fiction and the characters will know the answer.

+The scenarist may reject some questions, saying that it is impossible that the character got such information in that way, maybe because too much specific or poorly related to the action.
+In such case the scenarist will say "You can not know it in that way" in advance, agreeing on a set of question about which ey can give useful information.

 ```
 Bob - Bart look at the motorcycle to understand its status.